ziscoplankton/ziscoplankton.github.io/README.md

 # 🧊 Isometry
 I really enjoyed getting some exposure to 3d rendering with css.
-It motivates me want to learn ThreeJS and Blender as soon as I finish this repo !
+It gave me a clear test on how cool ThreeJS and Blender would be !
-Here is what the css look's like when you are creating forms:
+Here is bits of the css if you want to create forms:
 ```
 .container .cube div span::before
 {